Aged Care Glossary

 Aged Care Assessment

-When the My Aged Care department is evaluating your needs and eligibility, they may visit you to conduct a comprehensive face-to-face assessment.
+When My Aged Care is evaluating your needs and eligibility, you may be visited by an assessor who will conduct a comprehensive face-to-face assessment.

-When you are applying for a subsidised in-home care package, a team of health professionals, known as an Aged Care Assessment Team will visit you to conduct a comprehensive assessment.
-They will decide if you require a Home Care Package, short-term care or an aged care home.
+When you are applying for subsidised aged care, an assessor from an aged care needs assessment organisation will visit you to conduct a comprehensive assessment.
+They will decide if you require Commonwealth Home Support Program (CHSP), Support at Home, or an aged care home.

 Aged Care Client Record

-Your Aged Care Client Record (ACCR) is the form completed by the Aged Care Assessment Team following your assessment.
-In includes information about your assessment and approval for you to receive a Home Care Package, short-term care or move into an aged care home.
+Your Aged Care Client Record (ACCR) is the form completed by the assessor following your assessment.
+In includes information about your assessment and approval for you to receive funding through Support at Home, the Commonwealth Home Support Program, or move into an aged care home.

 Aged care service

 Aged care services are services that are designed to help you stay as independent as you can.
-You may be eligible to receive a subsidy from the Commonwealth Government to help cover the cost of aged care services, either through a Home Care Package or via the Commonwealth Home Support Programme.
+You may be eligible to receive a subsidy from the Commonwealth Government to help cover the cost of aged care services, either through Support at Home or via the Commonwealth Home Support Programme.

 Aged Care Quality and Safety Commission (Commission)